 Aside from the extract are also reduced into a compound formed into an ointment ("Veregen").
 This is available only by prescription.

-They have compare this with cryotherapy in certain study. but please not none of these studies are double blind randomized so quality of studies are questionable.
-They say response to treatment between the 2 groups had no significant difference.
-However, a 2-month follow up shows that patients treated with garlic extract did not report any form of side-effect, as compared to those treated through cryotherapy that recorded pain, burning sensation, and hypopigmentation.
+They have compared this with cryotherapy in a certain study. but please note none of these studies are double-blind randomized so the quality of studies is questionable.
+They say the response to treatment between the 2 groups had no significant difference.
+However, a 2-month follow-up shows that patients treated with garlic extract did not report any form of side-effect, as compared to those treated through cryotherapy that recorded pain, burning sensation, and hypopigmentation.

 Apple Cider Vinegar

 Apple cider vinegar is known to cure a lot of ailments since time immemorial.
-Additionally, it is believed to cure warts as its acetic acid content which burns skin.
-The vinegar get applied by people topically burn the wart, albeit gradually.
+Additionally, it is believed to cure warts as its acetic acid content burns skin.
+The vinegar gets applied by people topically burn the wart, albeit gradually.

-Consumer usually mix 2 parts apple cider vinegar (ACV) with 1 part water.
+The consumer usually mixes 2 parts apple cider vinegar (ACV) with 1 part water.
 Soak a cotton ball or gauze in the solution, and apply directly on the wart.
 Cover or keep it in place overnight with the use of a bandage or tape.
 Remove and discard the cotton ball or gauze the next day.
 We have seen many cases of skin damage and further warts distribution.

 Since ACV is a form of acid, it is necessary to observe extreme caution when applying it directly on the skin as it may cause chemical burns.
 By doing so, it is highly likely for you to feel mild irritation or a burning sensation.
 That’s why it’s important to dilute the vinegar with water.
 When persisting burning causes discomfort, or worsens, remove the cotton ball or gauze and wash off the area with water.
 Never apply this on open wounds, or directly on the face and neck.
 Possible allergic reactions may arise such as difficulty in breathing, rashes, hives, dizziness, or increased heartbeat.